Medicaid Long Term Care Benefits: Locations & Care Providers

 Understanding Consumer Direction and Receiving Payment for Caregiving

-Medicaid Long Term Care programs in every state offer some form of Consumer Directed Care, which means the Medicaid beneficiary has some choice when it comes to selecting a care provider.
+Medicaid Long Term Care programs in most states offer some form of Consumer Directed Care, which means the Medicaid beneficiary has some choice when it comes to selecting a care provider.
 The beneficiary usually needs to stay within a budget that was determined by the state after the needs assessment and factoring in the average pay rate for a home care aide in their area.
 Still, Consumer Direction offers the beneficiary freedom to receive long term care outside the state’s approved list of providers, and it saves the state money by eliminating its need to manage some of your loved one’s healthcare.

 One of the best parts of Consumer Direction is the option to pay a family member to provide care.
 In many cases, these family members are already acting as unpaid caregivers, but they can get paid through a Medicaid program with Consumer Direction.
 These family member caregivers can be an adult child, grandchild, niece, nephew or sibling.
 Many states also allow non-related loved ones and friends to be caregivers.
-And some states, including California, Florida, and Minnesota, even allow spouses to be paid for caregiving duties.
+And some states, including California, Florida and Minnesota, even allow spouses to be paid for caregiving duties.

 Some states require that caregivers paid through Consumer Direction, including family members, receive some formal training and licensing.
 Background checks are also a common requirement for Consumer Direction caregivers.